 You could easily spend a day hiking the trails along both sides of the river but if you do the Indian Battle Park loop trail at a minimum, you’ll be able to enjoy both the coulees and the river.

-The Hoodoo Trail in nearby Writing-on-Stone Provincial Park
+Hike the Hoodoo Trail in nearby Writing-on-Stone Provincial Park

-If you’re visiting Lethbridge for more than a couple of days try to fit in a trip to hike in Writing-on-Stone Provincial Park.
 It’s only an 80 minute drive away – and yet you’ll feel like you’ve entered another world.

 The easy 3.5 kilometre round-trip hike Hoodoo Trail to the Battle Scene petroglyph is a must.
 Not only is it incredibly beautiful, but there are hoodoos a-plenty to photograph, views of the Milk River and a dozen interpretive stops along the trail.

-If you haven’t brought a bike with you head to Alpenland Ski & Cycle and pick up a rental bike.
 They were kind enough to provide me with an e-bike, which under the circumstances was a great choice.
 I love e-bikes for their fun factor though I never feel like I get a lot of exercise unless there is a lot of climbing involved.

-On the day I explored Lethbridge Alberta the thermometer hit 33°C so I was thrilled to be roaring up steep hills with minimal effort.
+On the day I explored Lethbridge the thermometer hit 33°C so I was thrilled to be roaring up steep hills with minimal effort.
 And I definitely covered more ground than I would have on a mountain bike.

 I did download the City of Lethbridge app – but once out on the roads, I chose to follow my inner explorer and just see where I would end up.
 I didn’t want to retrace my hiking steps from the morning so I opted to head out toward Six Mile Coulee – though I didn’t end up biking any of it.